How To Get An Autistic Child To Sleep – Advices for Parents

 Weighted Blanket

 When you’re shopping for a weighted blanket for your child, be sure to look for options with non-toxic filling and ones that can be washed.
 You’ll also want to factor in the right weight for your child.
-Typically, the formula is 10 percent of your body weight, plus or minus 1-2 pounds.
+Typically, the formula is 10 percent of their body weight.

 Night Lights

-It’s not unusual for a young person to be afraid of the dark, and a nightlight can help.
-We suggest finding one with a dim glow.
-A light that’s too bright may keep your child awake.
+It’s not unusual for children to be afraid of the dark, and a nightlight could help, especially for children on the spectrum.
+We suggest finding one that is dim and emits a red or orange color.
+A light that’s too bright, or blue or white in tone, may keep your child awake.

 See Our Guide: Best Night Lights for Toddlers